RiskWatch

 - NAIC Insurance Data Security Model Law overlay with state-specific variants for each adopting jurisdiction; new state adoption surfaces as a coverage gap, not a separate programme build

-- Single-tenant deployment with customer-owned data residency, useful for state-chartered carriers subject to DOI data-locality rules and for health insurers subject to HIPAA Security Rule physical safeguards
+- 33-year operating history with examiner-recognised assessment artefacts; single-tenant deployment with customer-owned data residency for state-chartered carriers under DOI data-locality rules and health insurers under the HIPAA Security Rule

 Weaknesses